Mehariscoding/loT-Posture-Detector-system/README.md

-markdown# IoT Posture Detector System
+# IoT Posture Detector System

 A closed-loop wearable posture monitoring and correction system designed for long-duration occupational use.
 The system uses dual IMU sensors to track